auth0/docs/articles/auth0lab/verifiable-credentials/supported-standards.md

 ## Auth0 as Verifier

-The [OpenID for Verifiable Presentations](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) specification extends OpenID Connect with support for presentation of claims via Verifiable Credentials.
+The [OpenID for Verifiable Presentations v1.0-10](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0-10.html) specification extends OpenID Connect with support for presentation of claims via Verifiable Credentials.

 This allows existing relying parties to extend their reach towards claims sources asserting claims in this format.
 It also allows new applications built using verifiable credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.